 Best of 2014 Preschool Toolbox

 Thinking about getting an iPad for the holidays?
 One in which you can enrich your preschooler’s curiosity about the world around them and help them begin to build skills needed for school?
-Well look no further, because we have a list to get you started.
+Well, look no further, because we have a list to get you started.
 These apps are from developers who produce consistently great products, and you can’t go wrong with any of them.
 When checking out the featured app, be sure to hit the related tab for more apps from these developers, or check out their bundled deals.

 The most important thing about using an iPad with preschoolers is…..screen time is time for Interaction.
-Kids learn best from interaction and play.
+Kids learn best through interaction and play.
 Using the iPad can teach and model concepts and skills and then you can transfer those skills into real time experience off screen.
 Here are some of our favorites, not in any particular order.

 Tiggly Shapes and Tiggly Counts are ingenious manipulatives are sold in the Apple Stores…for those of us that need immediate gratification and can’t wait the one or two days for delivery.
 They teach spatial awareness by combining manipulatives and apps, and they are just plain fun.
 Each set of manipulatives comes with 3 apps.
 Tiggly Shapes also has a Christmas App, which is very exciting.
 You don’t necessarily need the manipulatives to play…but wouldn’t it be fun to play, and then have Santa deliver the pieces to play with?
 (Tiggly.com, Amazon, or your nearest Apple Store) Read all about these wonderful apps and manipulative toys here@Teachers With Apps, we are in the process of reviewing Tiggly Counts as you read!